top of page

 Falling in love with your massage therapist?

-Professor Holt-Lunstad PhD specialises in psychology and neuroscience and is the Director of Social Connection and Health at the Brigham Young University in Provo, Utah, USA.
-Her research focuses on the long-term health effects of social connections and includes a meta-analysis on the effects of loneliness and social isolation on mortality.
-That research has linked loneliness to deteriorating health.
-She has found that your relationships (particularly your intimate relationships) are the biggest factor in your health, longevity and well-being.
-Here is what we can learn from her research.
+Professor Holt-Lunstad PhD is an expert in psychology and neuroscience.
+She serves as the Director of Social Connection and Health at Brigham Young University in Provo, Utah, USA.
+Her research focuses on the long-term health effects of social connections.
+This includes a meta-analysis on the effects of loneliness and social isolation on mortality.
+Her findings link loneliness to deteriorating health.
+Notably, she discovered that relationships, especially intimate ones, are the most significant factors influencing health, longevity, and well-being.
+Here’s what we can learn from her research.

-AI companions such as chatbots, care robots and Apps like Facebook definitely serve a purpose and can help reduce loneliness, but they can’t replace humans and the beneficial natural chemicals like dopamine and β-endorphins which are released with social interaction between good friends and partners.
-Indeed, one can form an attachment to a bot, but that’s like building an attachment to a celebrity that you’ve never met; and you don’t actually get any of the positive benefits of a true and reciprocated bond.
-It is the natural chemicals in our bodies produced by social or intimate interaction with someone we feel close to that underpins our mental and physical health.
-In fact, β-endorphins underpin your immune system.
+AI companions, such as chatbots and care robots, can help reduce loneliness.
+However, they cannot replace human interaction.
+The beneficial natural chemicals like dopamine and β-endorphins are released during social interactions with close friends and partners.
+While one can form an attachment to a bot, it resembles an attachment to a celebrity one has never met.
+Such attachments lack the positive benefits of a true, reciprocated bond.
+The natural chemicals produced by social or intimate interactions underpin our mental and physical health.
+In fact, β-endorphins play a crucial role in supporting the immune system.

-Professor Holt-Lunstad’s studies have shown that bio-behavioural synchronicity can happen with a partner or a very close friend.
-For example, if they have been away from each other and then meet in the same room, their blood pressure levels and brain activation patterns can synchronise and become the same.
-Also, their gestures, vocal tone and language can start to match one another.
-Additionally, each person’s baseline of oxytocin will be different initially but when the couple come into a room and spend time together, the oxytocin levels will synchronise after 5 minutes.
-So, when you’re with someone you are close to, and develop a bond, it’s like becoming one organism.
-This is believed, in a way, to be the absolute fundamental basis of human close-love.
+Professor Holt-Lunstad’s studies reveal that bio-behavioral synchronicity can occur between partners or very close friends.
+For instance, when two people who have been apart meet in the same room, their blood pressure levels and brain activation patterns can synchronize.
+Their gestures, vocal tones, and language may also begin to match.
+Initially, each person’s baseline oxytocin levels may differ, but after spending time together, these levels can synchronize within five minutes.
+This phenomenon suggests that when you are with someone you are close to, and you develop a bond, it feels as if you are becoming one organism.
+This connection is believed to be the fundamental basis of human love.

-Dopamine and β-endorphins are both feel-good chemicals and are generated naturally during closeness, and can even occur during massage that is nurturing, such as Swedish massage.
-But Dopamine and β-endorphins play very different roles in the brain and body.
-Think of dopamine as the motivation / reward driver, and β-endorphins as the pleasure / pain relief soother.
+Dopamine and β-endorphins are both feel-good chemicals generated naturally during closeness.
+They can even be released during nurturing massages, such as Swedish massage.
+However, dopamine and β-endorphins serve different roles in the brain and body.
+Think of dopamine as the motivation and reward driver, while β-endorphins act as the pleasure and pain relief soother.

-Dopamine fires before or while you pursue something rewarding — not necessarily when you feel pleasure.
+Dopamine fires before or while pursuing something rewarding—not necessarily when experiencing pleasure.

 • Anticipating something good